mitsuba-renderer/enoki/README.md

    method calls, and many other modern C++ features.

-3. If derivatives are desired (e.g. for stochastic gradient descent), Enoki performs transparent reverse-mode automatic differentiation of the entire program.
+3. If derivatives are desired (e.g. for stochastic gradient descent), Enoki performs transparent forward or reverse-mode automatic differentiation of the entire program.

-Finally, Enoki can do this simultaneously: if desired, it can compile the same source code to very different implementations (e.g. scalar, AVX512, and CUDA with autodiff).
+Finally, Enoki can do all of the above simultaneously: if desired, it can compile the same source code to multiple very different implementations (e.g. scalar, AVX512, and CUDA+autodiff).

 ### Motivation